-- 9.1 The SHE file requirements are defined in terms of
+- 7.1 The SHE file requirements are defined in terms of

-- a) layout and format:
+- a) layout and format;

 - b) arrangements for the collection and gathering of information; and

 - c) storage of information and whether it can be reused, recycled, or needs to be disposed of.

-- 9.2 The SHE file will contain the following documentation;
+- 7.2 The SHE file will contain the following documentation;

-- a) Letter of Good standing
+- d) Letter of Good standing

-- b) Organogram
+- e) Organogram

-- c) SHE Plan approved by client
+- f) SHE Plan approved by client

-- d) SHE Policy
+- g) SHE Policy

-- e) Risks Assessments including
+- h) Risks Assessments including

 - i.
 Base line risk assessments

 - ii.
 Daily Site Safety declaration and deviations reporting

-- f) Overall Control Register (Indicating all personnel information)
+- i) Overall Control Register (Indicating all personnel information)

 - i.
 Induction Training

 - ii.
 Personal CV's

 - iii.
 A Personal file of each employee with the details and telephone numbers of his next of kin, doctor etc. on site

 - iv.
 I.D. documents and other documents.

 - iv.
 Certificates of medical fitness

-- v.
-PPE Issue control sheet
+- V. PPE Issue control sheet

-- vi.
+- Vi.
 Training Records, including SHE Induction

 - i) Environmental Management

 - i.
 Waste Procedures etc.

-- ii.
-Spillage responsibilities

-- i) Housekeeping

-- i.
-Procedure

-- ii.
-Plan etc.

-- k) Personal protective equipment

-- i.
-Registers

-- ii.
-Records

-- iii.
-Training